pm6422/luix-rpc/README.md

 ```

 You can also fully dockerize your application and all the services that it depends on.
-To achieve this, first build a docker image of your app by running:
+To achieve this, first build docker images of all your applications by running:

 ```
-./mvnw -Pprod package -DskipTests -DskipJib=false
+./mvnw package -DskipTests -DskipJib=false
 ```

 Then run:

 ```
-docker-compose -f src/main/docker/app.yml up -d
+docker-compose -f docker/app.yml up -d
 ```

-For more information refer to [Using Docker and Docker-Compose][], this page also contains information on the docker-compose sub-generator (`jhipster docker-compose`), which is able to generate docker configurations for one or several JHipster applications.

-## Continuous Integration (optional)

-To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
-Consult the [Setting up Continuous Integration][] page for more information.

 [jhipster homepage and latest documentation]: https://www.jhipster.tech
 [jhipster 7.4.0 archive]: https://www.jhipster.tech/documentation-archive/v7.4.0